 The Remuneration Committee comprises of two non-executive directors and one executive director.
-The Remuneration Committee is chaired by an independent non-executive director Mr. Simon Rowlands.
+The Remuneration Committee was chaired by an independent non-executive director Mr. Simon Rowlands, who stepped down on 5 March 2022.
+Mr. Sergey Kalugin was appointed as the chairman of the Remuneration Committee on 14 March 2022.
 The two other members are Dr. Mark Kurtser and Mr. Vladimir Mekler.